Saturday Night (magazine): History

 Saturday Night was first established in 1887 as a weekly broadsheet newspaper about public affairs and the arts, and was later expanded into a general interest magazine.
 The editor, Edmund E. Sheppard, was prevented from editing a daily newspaper due to an earlier libel action in regards to an incident involving Louis Riel.
-Additionally, Blue laws in Toronto prevented publication on Sunday.
+Additionally, the Lord's Day Act in Toronto prevented publication on Sunday.
 So, in its first years, the paper was restricted to being a weekly publication, published on Saturdays, hence the name.
 It had a circulation of 10,000.
 In 1925 the magazine sold 30,858 copies.

 Saturday Night went through a number of owners, formats, and frequencies of publication.
 Its content went through periods where it would focus more on news, and at other times a greater focus on feature columns.
 In 1949, Its format size was reduced from broadsheet to magazine size.
 In 1952, Jack Kent Cooke became the magazine's publisher after he purchased its owner, Consolidated Press, and it entered a period of decline, and switched from weekly to fortnightly publication in 1954.
 Under Cooke, the magazine "lost its character and pre-eminence" as a cultural magazine, with Cooke attempting to change it into a newsmagazine, similar to TIME.
 In 1961, Kent sold the magazine to Percy Bishop, an oil and mining entrepreneur and supporter of the far-right Alberta Social Credit League.
 The next year Bishop merged Saturday Night with his other publications The Canadian, a right-wing magazine he had started to promote his political views.
 Saturday Night editor-in-chief Arnold Edinborough and six other members of the editorial board resigned in protest Bishop's renamed magazine, Canadian Saturday Night, was edited by one-time Social Credit candidate Arthur Lowe and folded after three issues.
 Saturday Night was revived in 1963 by Edinborough who purchased the magazine with $100,000 of his own money and some funding from the family of Robertson Davies, and thus also becoming its publisher, and circulation grew to 90,000.